 - The Kailash Centre – For those of you who are either pregnant or are new mothers, The Kailash Centre in St John’s Wood offers pregnancy and mother and baby yoga classes.
 Other than yoga being great to do, it is also a good way of meeting other mothers and/or mothers-to-be.

-- Turtle Tots – I take my little boy swimming with them and we both love their baby classes.
-Lisa and Caroline who run the North London franchise are lovely.
-The closest venue is at The Swiss Cottage SEN School at the top of Avenue Road.
+- Turtle Tots – I used to take my little boy swimming with them and we both loved their baby classes.

 - The Hub in Regent’s Park offers a variety of mummy and baby friendly activities such as Parent and Pram.

 - Buggy Fit – It is easy to get fit and meet other mums with Buggy Fit.
-The nearest place to do this is in Maida Vale.
+The nearest places to do this are in Primrose Hill and Maida Vale.

 - Your GP surgery usually has lots of information about things to do, classes etc so it might be worth checking with them as well.